A topic from the subject of Analytical Chemistry in Chemistry.

 Key Points:

-- Chemical Equilibrium: At equilibrium, the forward and reverse reactions occur at the same rate, and the concentrations of reactants and products remain constant.
+• Chemical Equilibrium: At equilibrium, the forward and reverse reactions occur at the same rate, and the concentrations of reactants and products remain constant.
+This state is dynamic, not static.

-- Equilibrium Constant: The equilibrium constant is a numerical value that describes the extent to which a reaction proceeds.
+• Equilibrium Constant (K): The equilibrium constant is a numerical value that describes the extent to which a reaction proceeds.
 It is related to the concentrations of reactants and products at equilibrium.
+A large K indicates the reaction favors product formation, while a small K indicates the reaction favors reactant formation.

-- Le Chatelier's Principle: An equilibrium system will shift to counteract any stress applied to it.
+• Le Chatelier's Principle: An equilibrium system will shift to counteract any stress applied to it.
 Changes in temperature, concentration, or pressure can affect the equilibrium position.
+The system will shift to relieve the stress.

 Main Concepts:

-- Types of chemical reactions: acid-base, redox, precipitation, and complexation
+• Types of chemical reactions: acid-base, redox (oxidation-reduction), precipitation, and complexation reactions.

-- Factors affecting chemical reactions: concentration, temperature, pH, and catalysts
+• Factors affecting chemical reactions: concentration, temperature, pH, presence of catalysts, and the nature of the reactants.

 Materials:

-10 mL of potassium thiocyanate solution Graduated cylinder
+• 10 mL of potassium thiocyanate (KSCN) solution

 1. Put on safety goggles.